Sairyss/system-design-patterns/README.md

 ### Synchronous communication

+Synchronous communication is a mode of communication in which the parties involved need to be in contact with each other at the same time in order to exchange messages or information.
+In synchronous communication, messages are typically transmitted between the parties, and are received and processed immediately, without any delay.

+Synchronous communication is often used in real-time applications, where the parties need to exchange messages or information in a timely manner in order to maintain the integrity or consistency of the system.
+By using synchronous communication, the parties can exchange messages and information in a coordinated and immediate manner, which can improve the performance and reliability of the system.

+There are several ways to implement synchronous communication, including using [remote procedure calls (RPCs)](https://en.wikipedia.org/wiki/Remote_procedure_call), [sockets](https://en.wikipedia.org/wiki/Network_socket), or other mechanisms.
+The choice of approach depends on the specific requirements and constraints of the system, and on the type and amount of data that needs to be exchanged.

 In synchronous communication a client depends on an answer.
 In this form of communication the client sends a request and waits for a response before continuing.

 Examples of a synchronous communication are [Remote Procedure Calls (RPC)](https://en.wikipedia.org/wiki/Remote_procedure_call) over [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol), [gRPC](https://en.wikipedia.org/wiki/GRPC), [Apache Thrift](https://en.wikipedia.org/wiki/Apache_Thrift) etc. Also [RabbitMQ supports RPC pattern](https://www.rabbitmq.com/tutorials/tutorial-six-javascript.html).